Plant Family: Ceratophyllaceae – Genus Ceratophyllum

 Additionally, the leaves of Ceratophyllum are highly segmented and whorled, creating a feathery appearance that is quite beautiful.
 These leaves play a crucial role in photosynthesis, enabling the plant to thrive even in low-light conditions often found in murky waters.

-Species of Ceratophyllum
+Species in Ceratophyllum

 The Ceratophyllum genus includes several species, each with its own unique traits.
 One of the most common species is Ceratophyllum demersum, also known as coontail.
 I’ve had personal experience with this plant in aquariums and ponds.
 Its fast growth and ability to absorb excess nutrients make it an excellent choice for aquatic gardens.